user185953/fgsniffer-live/README.md

-# fgsniffer
+# fgsniffer-live
-Convert Fortigates "diagnose sniffer" output to pcap files
+Execute live tcpdump on Fortigate using "diagnose sniffer", output to pcap files

 ## The scope
 Some FortiGate Models like the FG100E don't have a disk, so you can't use the WebUIs "Packet Capture" menu to create pcap files.
 The workaround is to use the CLI and create a verbose output and convert this with a Perl script.
 The Perl stuff didn't work for me so I created this tool.
 A compiled small binary converts session logs to pcap files that can be opened with wireshark.
+A shell wrapper script is provided to execute capture with live tcpdump output.

+## Comparison to original fgsniffer by Dirk Duesentrieb
+Input is read only from stdin, command line arguments are used to restricts packets that will be displayed live.

+## How to perform live capture
+### TBD

-## How to create a pcap
+## How to create a pcap "the old way"
 ### 1 Create a log file
 It depends on your ssh client how logs are created.
 #### Linux/openssh